Pope Francis’ Conversation on Mercy

 Divided into nine chapters, Pope Francis’ book begins by explaining why, for him, the centrality of mercy in the life of the Church “is Jesus’ most important message.”
 It is a conviction that has “slowly evolved over the years,” he says, adding that he believes this is the “time for mercy,” for the Church to show “her maternal side, her motherly face, to a humanity that is wounded.”

-He frequently underlines this theme, describing humanity at one point as “wounded, deeply wounded,” and in need of a Church that “does not wait for the wounded to knock on her doors,” but “looks for them on the streets” in order to make them “feel loved.”
+He frequently underlines this theme, describing humanity at one point as “wounded, deeply wounded,” and in need of a Church that “does not wait for the wounded to knock on her doors,” but “looks for them on the streets” to make them “feel loved.”

 The Holy Father said the idea for a jubilee year came through prayer, reflecting on the teachings of his predecessors and thinking of the Church as a “field hospital,” where treatment is given “above all to those who are most wounded.”
 He reiterates how Jesus came “not for those who were good,” but for sinners — the sick.